libgit2/objective-git/README.md

 Example: [CommitViewer](https://github.com/Abizern/CommitViewer)

-1. Drag the `ObjectiveGitFramework.xcodeproj` file into the Project Navigator.
+1. Drag the `ObjectiveGitFramework.xcodeproj` file into the Project Navigator pane of your project.
 1. Add the ObjectiveGit framework as a target dependency of your application.
 1. Link your application with `ObjectiveGit.framework`.
 1. Add a new "Copy Files" build phase, set the destination to "Frameworks" and add `ObjectiveGit.framework` to that.
 This will package the framework with your application as an embedded private framework.